mnn31/Manan-BSE-Portfolio/index.md

 # Schematics
 ![Headstone Image](fritzing.jpg)
+*Figure 1: CPX wired to servos 1 and 2*

 # Code
 One of things that I'm sure I will take away from BlueStamp is how I learnt Object Oriented programming.
 To understand this code, I had Gemini AI teach me the basics of OOP.
 I then applied this in my code.
 This OOP code is the heart and soul of the project: it communicates with the CPX, which tells how and when the servo-motors should move.
 Different from standard user input-output programs, this code must take in input the "tilting" of the CPX; detect the direction of tilt; pick the correct motor (x- or y-direction motor); tell the servo to move in the appropriate angle.